ezbot-ai/javascript-sdk/README.md

 ### Third-party Code

 Third-party code is brought in via npm, with a full manifest available in the `package.json` file.
+3rd party code is also present in the `vendor` directory.

 ### Special Thanks